Sterniii3/drugdevelopR/validation/test_cases/02_BiasAdjustmentTestCases.md

 Use the function `optimal_bias_binary()`.
 Supply the same input values as in test case 02.11 (including the optimization region for the additive adjustment parameter), however set the parameter fixed to `"TRUE"`.
 Furthermore use the adjustment method "both" and provide the following optimization set for the multiplicative adjustment parameter $\lambda$: {0.5, 0.52, ..., 1}.

 Verify that the program returns the results for both adjustment methods by returning the selected method as well as the calculated adjustment parameter.
-Hereby verify, that that for the multiplicative method the function calculates an optimal sample size of 198 in phase II and 294 in phase III (i.e. a total of 492 participants), an expected utility of 2180.86 (in 10^5\$), and an optimal threshold value of 0.82 as well as an optimal multiplicative adjustment parameter of 0.64  and that the for the additive method the function calculates an optimal sample size of 178 in phase II and 196 in phase III (i.e. a total of 374 participants), an expected utility of 2062.42 (in 10^5\$), and an optimal threshold value of 0.78 as well as an optimal additive adjustment parameter of 0.1.
+Hereby verify that for the multiplicative method, the function calculates an optimal sample size of 198 in phase II and 294 in phase III (i.e. a total of 492 participants), an expected utility of 2180.86 (in 10^5\$), and an optimal threshold value of 0.82 as well as an optimal multiplicative adjustment parameter of 0.64.
+Furthermore, verify that the for the additive method, the function calculates an optimal sample size of 178 in phase II and 196 in phase III (i.e. a total of 374 participants), an expected utility of 2062.42 (in 10^5\$), and an optimal threshold value of 0.78 as well as an optimal additive adjustment parameter of 0.1.